Root Canal Treatments

 Can I get this done during my regular visit?

-Although Dr. Hopkins does do root canals, sometimes he finds it better to refer you to a specialist, known as an endodontist.
+Although Dr. Hopkins and Dr. Kunz do root canals, sometimes they find it better to refer you to a specialist, known as an endodontist.
 A root canal in our office could take 1.5 to 2 hours, with the specialist it takes about 45 minutes to an hour.

 What should I expect?